lanceydancey/mcgrath/wireshark.md

 ## Extending wireshark via the Lua scripting interface

 Other than mentioning its existence, I won't be saying much about the Lua extension interface.
-Here you can find the documentation for the APILinks to an external site.
+You can find the documentation for the API [here](https://www.wireshark.org/docs/wsdg_html_chunked/wsluarm.html).

 ## Using wireshark with non-ethernet sources